 As The Bird Flies, So Does Her Comeback

 Sue Bird’s basketball career has been defined by winning.
-The legendary point guard has two national championships, four Olympic gold medals, and three WNBA titles on her resume.
+The legendary point guard has two NCAA national championships, four Olympic gold medals, and three WNBA titles on her resume.

 However, the former UConn star has also become known for her comebacks.
 During the course of her WNBA career, Bird has undergone four surgeries that have forced her to miss significant action.